 Olive Oil, Pure and/or Extra Virgin Olive Oil

-You can use pure olive oil for cooking, saving the more pricy extra-virgin for uncooked dishes, like salad dressings or drizzling over tomatoes and the like.
-There are tons of brands out there, and you should play around since some have a much more pronounced flavor, some are fruitier than others, and so on, and find ones that you really like.
+You can use pure olive oil for cooking, saving the more pricy extra-virgin for uncooked dishes, like salad dressings or for drizzling over tomatoes and the like.
+There are tons of brands out there, and you should try a few--some have a much more pronounced flavor, some are fruitier than others--and find ones that you really like.

-Also, there are some good quality extra virgin olive oil available in large bottles at the supermarket that won’t break the bank, inexpensive enough to cook with, if you’re only buying one kind.
+Also, there are some good quality extra virgin olive oils available in large bottles at the supermarket that won’t break the bank, inexpensive enough to cook with, if you’re only buying one kind.

 02 of 14

 If there is one seasoning you always need to have on hand, it’s salt.

 Almost every recipe, whether savory or sweet, calls for salt to bump up the flavor.
 Kosher salt has a much larger grain size than common table salt, and no additives, which can make salt taste sharp or harsh.
 You may also prefer sea salt, which sometimes has an even coarser texture; You should avoid salt that is too coarse, though, or you’ll be crunching on chunks which is not so pleasant.